St Paul’s Cathedral Hours + 7 Other Top Tips for Your Visit

 You can learn more here.

-We’ve already discussed opening times, so as long as you visit within them you can go inside St Paul’s and out around the Dome anytime.
+We’ve already discussed opening times, when you can go inside St Paul’s and out around the Dome.

 That said, there are probably some better times to pick within that wider timeframe.